cpeachLBNL/DDP_SlideDeck/index.md

 --- .class #id
 ## Stock Explorer - How about residuals?
-* Residuals are automatically calulated and plotted over time.
+* Residuals are automatically calculated and plotted versus time.

 ```r